6 challenges for firefighters at railway disasters

 However unintentional, this results in delays and misinformation when it comes to products transported, their location and amounts, as well as any specific information regarding safety contingencies and unusual circumstances.
 This type of information can completely control the type of response that will be implemented.

 Outside the political arena there are the operational challenges of multi-agency response, resource management, communications and logistics.
-These areas coupled with the sheer size, scope and duration of the work to be done, set the table for emergency response agencies to accurately determine the sequencing of tasks at whatever level they are asked to help.
+These areas coupled with the sheer size, scope and duration of the work to be done at the scene of a hazmat spill or train derailment, set the table for emergency response agencies to accurately determine the sequencing of tasks at whatever level they are asked to help.

 Firefighters will find themselves locating victims and extricating patients — performing primary care on backboards.